MochiButter/baugh_wooley_sv/README.md

 - `RTL_TOP` is the top module for the fpga.
 - `RTL_SRC` are the sources needed for synthesis of the top module.

+## UVM
+To run the UVM test, cd to `tb/multiply_uvm` and follow the instructions there.

 ## Setup
 This project used the